 There are two factors at play:

 1) Liability - The lower your stake, the less liability you need.
 Therefore, if you have a limited exchange balance, it is better to place lots of smaller trigger bets to grind through the wagering

 2) Mug Punter - It's always best to look like a mug punter.
 Therefore, I would advise varying your stakes.
-If I am using an Oddsmatcher and find a team with a high rating on the OddsMatcher e.g. 98%, then I will place a larger stake e.g. £50, whereas if I find a team with 96% I may place a larger
+If I am using an Oddsmatcher and find a team with a high rating on the OddsMatcher e.g. 98%, then I will place a larger stake e.g. £50, whereas if I find a team with 96% I may place a smaller one

 So overall, I would vary your stakes at an amount you are comfortable with based on your liability (see below).